0x64746b/python-cpbd/README.md

  - [N. D. Narvekar and L. J. Karam, "An Improved No-Reference Sharpness Metric Based on the Probability of Blur Detection," International Workshop on Video Processing and Quality Metrics for Consumer Electronics (VPQM), January 2010, http://www.vpqm.org (pdf)](http://events.engineering.asu.edu/vpqm/vpqm10/Proceedings_VPQM2010/vpqm_p27.pdf)
  - [N. D. Narvekar and L. J. Karam, "A no-reference perceptual image sharpness metric based on a cumulative probability of blur detection," 2009 International Workshop on Quality of Multimedia Experience, San Diego, CA, 2009, pp. 87-91.](http://ieeexplore.ieee.org/abstract/document/5246972/)

+# Credits

+If you publish research results using this code, I kindly ask you to reference the papers of the original authors of the metric as stated in the previous section as well as their reference implementation in your bibliography.
+Thank you!

 # Installation
 ```
 $ pip install -r requirements.txt